urbanmagpie/learning-log/README.md

 # learning-log
 This repository tracks my daily progress as I learn Python and related tech skills.

+## 📅 Today’s Progress - July 15, 2025

+Today I dove into Chapter 7 of Automate the Boring Stuff, focusing on dictionaries — a powerful Python data type for storing key-value pairs.
+I practiced creating dictionaries, accessing values by keys, and looping through keys and values with items().

+To solidify my understanding, I wrote a simple interactive script called favoriteSports.py.
+It asks the user to enter their favorite sports and what they like about each one, storing the responses in a dictionary.
+Then it prints out the collected information in a clear format using an f-string.

+This was my first hands-on experience working with dictionaries in Python, and I feel more confident in using them to organize data efficiently.
+I also practiced while loops and user input handling, which helped me make the script interactive and user-friendly.

+Next, I plan to keep building on these concepts by exploring more dictionary methods and applying them to practical projects.

 ## 📅 – July 14, 2025

 Today’s Accomplishments: